 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact III.
-AIR QUALITY - Where available, the significance criteria established applicable air quality management or air pollution control district may be relied u make the following determinations.
-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan (e.g., by having potential emissions of regulated criterion pollutants which exceed the San Joaquin Valley Air Pollution Control Districts (SJVAPCD) adopted thresholds for these pollutants)?
+AIR QUALITY - Where available air quality management make the following determinations: or air pollution n control district a) Conflict with or obstruct implementation of the applicable air quality plan (e.g., by having potential emissions of regulated criterion pollutants which exceed the San Joaquin Valley Air Pollution Control Districts (SJVAPCD) adopted thresholds for these pollutants)?
 X b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)?
 X c) Expose sensitive receptors to substantial pollutant concentrations? Х d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? Х a) Conflict with or obstruct implementation of the applicable air quality plan?